Call to order: 01352 757777

 Beet pulp is high in calcium, contributing to bone health and muscle function.
 It has a calcium-to-phosphorus ratio of about 10:1, much higher than the ideal dietary range of 2:1 to 6:1 for adult horses or 1.2:1 to 2:1 for growing horses.
 It can be a very useful feed to boost calcium levels in the diet if forage is low.

-Equally, if a forage is high in calcium then care should be taken to feed extra phosphorous.
-Usually, this is achieved by feeding a forge-focused horse feed balancer which matches common deficiencies of phosphorous to grass and hay.
-Where calcium is very high in the diet, high phosphorous feeds such as wheat bran, oats, or copra, or mono-sodium phosphate may be useful to add to the bucket feed.
+Where calcium is very high in the diet, high-phosphorus feeds such as wheat bran, oats, or copra, or mono-sodium phosphate may be useful to add to the bucket feed.
 This is particularly the case with young and growing horses, pregnant mares in the last trimester or lactating mares.

 Beet pulp also has a lower potassium content than most grass or hays, which benefits horses with HYPP, as it helps keep dietary potassium under 1%.
 It’s also relatively high in calcium, complementing grains like oats that are low in calcium and high in phosphorus.
-However, beet pulp lacks essential vitamins and minerals, so supplementation with a forage-focused horse feed balancer with high vitamin E is recommended.

 Fari in the pasture